GuyVervillePerso/Cote-100-plus/content/collections/entre_les_lignes/anglais/just-blame-it-on-the-rain.md

 id: 59690aa5-77ca-413c-a8a3-36e6b549234f
 origin: a497a4b0-0c52-4054-bd4d-63f28abd85ab
 title: 'Just Blame it on the Rain'
-chapeau: |-
-  BY JEAN-PHILIPPE LEGAULT, GUEST CONTRIBUTOR

-  Executives of publicly traded companies are accustomed to holding a conference call for analysts and investors after the release of their quarterly financial results.
-During these calls, they present their company’s results and compare performance to the same period of the previous year.
+chapeau: 'Executives of publicly traded companies are accustomed to holding a conference call for analysts and investors after the release of their quarterly financial results.
+During these calls, they present their company’s results and compare performance to the same period of the previous year.'
 html_content:
   -
     type: paragraph